José María de Torrijos y Uriarte: The Liberal Triennium (1820–1823)

-When in May 1823 the invasion of the Hundred Thousand Sons of Saint Louis sent by the Holy Alliance to restore the absolute power of the King Ferdinand VII, acted under the orders of general Ballesteros.
-But this, so that Torrijos did not bother him in his intended maneuver of not offering any resistance to the enemy, sent it destined for Cartagena to the control of the VIII military District.
-There he defended the plaza along with Francisco Valdés and Juan López Pinto until a month after the government and the Cortes had capitulated before the Duke of Angoulême in September Of 1823 after the fall of the fort Trocadero of Cadiz, which ended up giving the name to a celebrated square of Paris.
+When the invasion of the Hundred Thousand Sons of Saint Louis sent by the Holy Alliance to restore the absolute power of King Ferdinand VII, began in May 1823, he acted under the orders of general Ballesteros.
+But the latter, so that Torrijos would not oppose his intended plan of not offering any resistance to the enemy, sent him to Cartagena in commande of the VIII Military District.
+There he defended the square along with Francisco Valdés and Juan López Pinto until a month after the government and the Cortes had capitulated to the Duke of Angoulême in September 1823, after the fall of the Trocadero fort in Cádiz (which would later give its name to a famous square in Paris).
 Thus Torrijos in Cartagena, along with Espoz y Mina in Barcelona, were the last military that resisted.
-In the act of surrender to the French troops signed on November 3, 1823-it had been a month since Ferdinand VII had restored absolutism-Torrijos got the officers who went into exile to collect their salaries in the emigration, according to their condition of Refugees, not political prisoners.
-"It surrendered with all the honors: the arms were seized, but no one was shot, neither were prisoners nor reprisals.
-In the few days, on November 7, 1823, Rafael del Riego was Executed on the Plaza de la Cebada in Madrid, was the sad symbol of the defeat of the liberals at the hands of the Holy Alliance, and on November 18 Torrijos and his wife embarked for Marseilles, where they arrived on 1 December.
+In the act of surrender to the French troops signed on 3 November 1823.
+It had been a month since Ferdinand VII had restored absolutism.
+Torrijos ensured that officers who went into exile would receive their salaries in emigration, in accordance with their status as refugees, not as political prisoners.
+"He surrendered with full honours: his weapons were confiscated, but no one was executed, no prisoners were taken, and there were no reprisals.
+On the contrary, a few days later, on 7 November 1823, Rafael del Riego was executed in the Plaza de la Cebada in Madrid.
+He became the symbol of the liberals' defeat at the hands of the Holy Alliance.
+On 18 November Torrijos and his wife embarked for Marseille, arriving on 1 December.
 Thus began an exile that would irreversibly change their lives."